 Can hepatitis B be treated?

-The treatment for hepatitis B depends on which type of infection it is.
-A hepatitis B infection can be either acute (short-term) or chronic (long-term).
+Yes.
+The treatment for hepatitis B depends on the type of infection.
+The 2 types of hepatitis B infection are acute (short-term) or chronic (long-term).

 Acute hepatitis B

 When people first get infected with hepatitis B, it's called acute hepatitis B. Many people with acute hepatitis B don't have any symptoms and don't need treatment.
 Or they have mild symptoms that might feel like the flu.